 (This is essentially the same Rocco Stanzione suggested)

-#8 Updated by Vincent Lizzi about 3 years ago
+#8 Updated by Vincent Lizzi over 3 years ago

 Possibly this could work based on automatic group membership for new users (including self-registered users and LDAP authenticated users).
 Any group(s) could be set as automatically receiving new users from specific registration methods.
 Permission on projects can be assigned per group as normal.